dolmagrg123/my_banking_app/README.md

 ![pipeline1](images/pipeline1.png)

-### <u> This step was to point the Jenkins pipeline to our GitHub Repo which has the code that need to be deployed. </u>
+7. ### <u> In this step we were able to quickly use AWS managed service Elastic Beanstalk to quickly deploy our application </u>

-7. Download the contents of the repository and upload a zip file of the application it to AWS Elastic Beanstalk.
+Download the contents of the repository and upload a zip file of the application it to AWS Elastic Beanstalk.

 	a.
 First, follow the instructions in this [LINK](https://scribehow.com/shared/How_to_Create_an_AWS_IAM_Role_for_Elastic_Beanstalk_and_EC2__kTg4B7zRRxCp-aYTJc-WLg) for "How to Create an AWS IAM Role for Elastic Beanstalk and EC2" and create the two IAM roles as specified.